MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_kspin_descriptor_ex.md

 Indicates that the pin does not use the standard transport mechanism.
 Pins that do not use the standard transport mechanism will not belong to a pipe section and will not have associated queues.

+#### KSPIN_FLAG_ENFORCE_FIFO

+Specifying this flag causes the queue to force IRPs to be handled in a first-in-first-out manner.
+If one IRP is completed by the minidriver prior to an IRP that was sent earlier, the later IRP is not completed by AVStream until the earlier IRP has been completed by the minidriver.

 #### KSPIN_FLAG_FIXED_FORMAT

 Indicates that this pin uses a fixed data format.
 Any attempt to set the data format returns STATUS_INVALID_DEVICE_REQUEST.

+#### KSPIN_FLAG_FRAMES_NOT_REQUIRED_FOR_PROCESSING

+Indicates that frames are not required on this pin for processing to commence.
+Even if no frames exist in the queue, a state change will now suffice to cause AVStream to call the processing dispatch.
+This flag is useful only for filter-centric filters.
+Pins that do not specify this flag delay processing on the filter if they do not have available frames.
+Pins that do specify this flag do not delay processing in this manner.
+If a pin specifies this flag, it becomes the responsibility of the process dispatch to check for available frames.

 #### KSPIN_FLAG_GENERATE_EOS_EVENTS

 Indicates that this pin handles connection event support requests.

+#### KSPIN_FLAG_GENERATE_MAPPINGS

+Specifying this flag causes AVStream to automatically generate scatter/gather mappings for a queued frame when the minidriver locks a stream pointer referencing that frame.
+Clients that intend to use this feature need to register their DMA adapter object with AVStream via the <a href="..\ks\nf-ks-ksdeviceregisteradapterobject.md">KsDeviceRegisterAdapterObject</a> function.
+See the <b>DataUsed</b> member of <a href="..\ks\ns-ks-ksstream_header.md">KSSTREAM_HEADER</a> for the effect of this flag on the KSSTREAM_HEADER structure.
+Also see <a href="..\ks\ns-ks-_ksstream_pointer_offset.md">KSSTREAM_POINTER_OFFSET</a>.

+#### KSPIN_FLAG_HYPERCRITICAL_PROCESSING

+If asynchronous processing has been specified or if the system is running at PASSIVE_LEVEL and a process call comes in at DISPATCH_LEVEL, processing is done in a queued work item.
+This flag indicates that the work item should be placed on the hypercritical work queue as opposed to the delayed work queue or critical work queue.

+#### KSPIN_FLAG_IMPLEMENT_CLOCK

+Indicates that this pin exposes a clock that can be selected by the graph manager as a master clock.
+Also see <a href="https://msdn.microsoft.com/fc1d5bca-72e3-48e2-b46f-09a13bba83b4">AVStream Clocks</a>.

+#### KSPIN_FLAG_INITIATE_PROCESSING_ON_EVERY_ARRIVAL

+Indicates that processing should occur every time a data frame arrives into the queue.
+If this flag is not specified, the process dispatch is only called when data arrives into a previously empty queue.

+#### KSPIN_FLAG_PROCESS_IF_ANY_IN_RUN_STATE

+When specified on a <a href="https://msdn.microsoft.com/e56c5102-7ea6-4687-ae5e-1550db9500f0">filter-centric</a> pin, indicates that processing may occur when one or more of the pin instances so flagged are in the run state.
+All nonstopped pins still must be in at least pause to process data.
+Do not use this flag if the corresponding pin is an output pin and this pin is involved in an in-place transform.

+#### KSPIN_FLAG_PROCESS_IN_RUN_STATE_ONLY

+Indicates that AVStream should only call this pin to process when the pin is in KSSTATE_RUN.
+Changes the minimum processing state from pause to run.
+AVStream calls this pin to process <i>after</i> telling it to go to run state, even if frames arrive.
+Any pin that specifies this flag and is part of a filter-centric filter causes the filter not to process if the given pin is not in KSSTATE_RUN.

 #### KSPIN_FLAG_RENDERER